LSSTDESC/desc-prod/README.md

 ## Contents
 [docker](docker) - Configuration files and supporting scripts for building docker images.
 [service](service) - Scripts useful for building the production service.
+[ptenv](ptenv) - Scripts to build and use parsltest conda envs at NERC.

 ## More information